From Zero: Background and promotion

 On September 5, Linkin Park announced From Zero after a live-streamed performance of several songs, including the album's lead single, "The Emptiness Machine".
-Simultaneously, the band confirmed Armstrong as the band's new co-lead singer, with Brittain taking over drums in light of Bourdon's departure.
+Simultaneously, the band confirmed Armstrong as the band's new co-lead singer, with Brittain taking over drums following Bourdon's departure.
 A six-date arena tour across four continents to support the album was also revealed.
+On September 7, 2024, lead guitarist Brad Delson announced that he would no longer tour with the band, with Alex Feder, who had already played the September 5 show in his place, assuming the role as Linkin Park's touring guitarist.
+Delson confirmed that he would continue to work with the band creatively, preferring behind-the-scenes work.

 The album's title, From Zero, has a double meaning.
 It refers to the band's original name, Xero, and also references this new beginning for the band.
 The band performed a new song, "Heavy Is the Crown", during their show at the Barclays Arena in Hamburg, Germany, on September 22, 2024.
-It was released as the album's second single on September 24 as the main theme for Riot Games' 2024 League of Legends World Championship, and a redone version was also included on the soundtrack for the second season of the television series Arcane for which Shinoda and Armstrong recorded new vocals.
+It was released as the album's second single on September 24 and also served as the main theme for Riot Games' 2024 League of Legends World Championship; a reworked version was also included on the soundtrack for the second season of the television series Arcane for which Shinoda and Armstrong recorded new vocals.
 The album's third single, "Over Each Other", was released with an accompanying music video on October 24, 2024.
+The track "Casualty" received its live debut in Texas on November 8, ahead of the albums release.

 On November 12, the entire standard edition of the album was played at simultaneous listening party events at independent record stores.
 The following day, the album's fourth single, "Two Faced", saw a surprise release along with an accompanying music video.
 When the band released the album, they introduced it with 17 differently formatted physical editions; including 11 vinyl LPs, three CDs, one CD box set, and two cassettes.
 On January 24, 2025, the band released an a cappella version of From Zero, followed by an instrumental version of the album on February 28, 2025, and then a deluxe edition on May 16, 2025, which contained three additional songs and five live tracks.
 Two of the songs, "Unshatter" and "Let You Fade", were recorded during the From Zero sessions, but were not finished by the time of the album's original release, and the third, "Up From the Bottom", was written and recorded in between the initial tour dates of From Zero.